Is it Legal in California for Employers to Pay Under the Table?

 Often, when an employer pays an employee in cash, they pay them “under the table,” a shorthand for paying the employee without deducting or withholding anything.
 It is illegal to pay under the table in California.

 If you are being paid under the table, request that your employer begin paying you on the books as soon as possible.
 If your employer refuses to comply, or if you have been mistreated by an employer paying you under the table, contact the Bibiyan Law Group, P.C. today.
 When employers pay under the table, proving what they owe you can be challenging.
-Our experienced employment attorneys can help design a strategy to fight for the compensation you are due.
+Our experienced Los Angeles employment law attorneys can help design a strategy to fight for the compensation you are due.

 Paying Under the Table